 Carina Bissett is a writer, poet, and educator working primarily in the fields of speculative fiction and interstitial art.
-She is currently a candidate for an MFA in Creative Writing at Stonecoast and has studied with such popular writers and poets as Elizabeth Hand, Nancy Holder, David Anthony Durham, Theodora Goss, Ted Deppe, Cara Hoffman, and Cate Marvin.
+She holds an MFA in Creative Writing from Stonecoast (University of Southern Maine) and has studied with such popular writers and poets as Elizabeth Hand, Nancy Holder, David Anthony Durham, Theodora Goss, Ted Deppe, Cara Hoffman, and Cate Marvin.
 Her short fiction and poetry has been published in multiple journals including the Journal of Mythic Arts, Mythic Delirium, NonBinary Review, Timeless Tales, Enchanted Conversations, and The Horror ‘Zine.
-Her work can also be found in numerous anthologies including Hath No Fury, an anthology where women take the lead.
-She also fosters her passion of fairy tale and folklore through creative non-fiction including her research work at the Mythic Imagination Institute and contributions to the three-volume set American Myths, Legends, and Tall Tales: An Encyclopedia of American Folklore.
+Her work can also be found in numerous anthologies including Hath No Fury, an anthology where women take the lead, and Gorgon: Stories of Emergence, published by Pantheon Magazine.
+She fosters her passion of fairy tale and folklore through creative non-fiction including her research work at the Mythic Imagination Institute and contributions to the three-volume set American Myths, Legends, and Tall Tales: An Encyclopedia of American Folklore.

-In addition to teaching creative writing at Glendale Community College and Arizona State University, she has participated in the Colorado Writing Project and works with educators to develop writing instruction in the secondary school classroom.
-She has taught Science Fiction Fairy Tales workshops at The Brainery as well as offering workshops focused on story generation in workshops at The Storied Imaginarium.
-Her fiction has been nominated for the Sundress Publications Best of the Net Award and has garnered an Honorable Mention from the Ron L. Hubbard Writers of the Future Award, her poetry has been nominated for the Pushcart Prize and the Sundress Publications Best of the Net Award, and she was awarded the 2016 HWA Scholarship from the Horror Writers Association.
+In addition to teaching creative writing at Glendale Community College and Arizona State University, Carina has participated in the Colorado Writing Project and works with educators to develop writing instruction in the secondary school classroom.
+She taught Science Fiction Fairy Tales workshops at The Brainery and now offers workshops focused on story generation in workshops at The Storied Imaginarium.
+She also teaches English classes at Pikes Peak Community College.
+Her fiction has been nominated for the Sundress Publications Best of the Net Award and has garnered an Honorable Mention from the Ron L. Hubbard Writers of the Future Awards; her poetry has been nominated for the Pushcart Prize and the Sundress Publications Best of the Net Award; and she was awarded the 2016 HWA Scholarship from the Horror Writers Association.